-The school acknowledges that behaviour can sometimes be the result of educational needs, mental health issues, adverse childhood experiences or other needs or vulnerabilities, and will address these needs via an individualised graduated response.
-Where vulnerable pupils or groups are identified, provision will be made to support and promote their positive mental health.
+The school acknowledges that behaviour can sometimes be the result of educational needs, mental health issues, or other needs or vulnerabilities, and will address these needs via an individualised graduated response.

 To help reduce the likelihood of behavioural issues related to social, emotional or mental health (SEMH), the school will aim to create a safe and calm environment in which positive mental health and wellbeing are promoted and pupils are taught to be resilient.
 The school will aim to promote resilience as part of a whole-school approach using the following methods: